 The first major software testing method is Unit Testing.
 Its main goal is to determine if individual parts of source code and different sets of program modules work correctly.
 This method relies on units as the smallest testable parts of an application.
 A unit could be an individual function, an entire module, or an interface.

-Unit test can be used for:
+A unit test can be used for:

-- finding problems in the development cycle;
+- Finding problems in the development cycle;

-- allowing code refactoring at a later date;
+- Allowing code refactoring at a later date;

-- reducing uncertainty in the units;
+- Reducing uncertainty in the units;

-- a bottom-up testing approach;
+- A bottom-up testing approach;

-- sorting a system’s living documentation.
+- Sorting a system’s living documentation.